gmso-impact/gmso-website/README.md

 By default it will serve the **website** from [http://localhost:8080/](http://localhost:8080/) to view **kiosk mode* visit [http://localhost:8080/#/kiosk](http://localhost:8080/#/kiosk).
 It will take 1-3 minutes to start.
 Changes you make within the `src` folders will automaticly be displayed.
 Other changes will require you to stop the server `ctrl + D` within powershell and then start it again using `yarn serve`.

-If you have not run the code in a while or ff you see an error from `yarn serve` try a `yarn install` to ensure you have the NPM latest packages.
+If you have not run the code in a while or if you see an error from `yarn serve` try a `yarn install` to ensure you have the NPM latest packages.
 If you have missing images or stories try `yarn fetch` to get the latest data from Airtable.

 ## Retrieve Story data & images
 ***Requires AIRTABLE_AUTHORIZATION= API Key in ENV file***